jgraef/python3-ipfs-api/README.md

 [pb2nano](https://github.com/jgraef/python3-pb2nano)) for using protobuf encoding where possible.
 This makes it possible to e.g. put/get objects with binary content without a problem.

 In ipfs.api you'll find the lowlevel API implementation.
-The high-level API is still work in progess and only consists of the ifps.merkledag module at the moment.
-An API for interfacing unixfs in a pythonic way will come soon.
+The high-level API is still work in progess and only consists of the `merkledag` and `unixfs` modules at the moment.

 If you want to get started take a look at our `examples/` or read the [documentation](http://python3-ipfs-api.readthedocs.org/en/latest/).